-The GP of any business is calculated by measuring total sales over a specific time period and subtracting the total costs of labor and resources used to manufacture the products and services that the business is offering.
+The GP of any business is calculated by measuring total sales over a specific time period and subtracting the total costs of labour and resources used to manufacture the products and services that the business is offering.

 Must Read – Significance of Gross Profit Ratio